NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 Smoothed Permittivity Tensor via Perturbation Theory
 ----------------------------------------------------

-Any scheme for smoothing the interface perturbs the problem you are solving, and a second-order accurate smoothing scheme must mean that the perturbation's effect is zero to first order in the smoothing diameter (the resolution).
+Any scheme for smoothing the interface perturbs the problem you are solving, as shown in the figure above, and a second-order accurate smoothing scheme must mean that the perturbation's effect is zero to first order in the smoothing diameter (the resolution).
 This turns out to require that the smoothing scheme be anisotropic.
 Even if the initial interface is between isotropic materials, one obtains an effective tensor $\tilde{ε}$ (or $\tilde{μ}$) which uses the mean ε for fields parallel to the interface and the harmonic mean (inverse of mean of ε<sup>-1</sup>) for fields perpendicular to the interface:

 <center>